MicrosoftDocs/well-architected/well-architected/operational-excellence/automate-tasks.md

 **Automatic scaling**: Many Azure technologies have built-in automatic scaling capabilities.
 You can also program other services to automatically scale by using APIs.
 For more information, see [Recommendations for designing a reliable scaling strategy](../reliability/scaling.md).

 **Azure Monitor action groups**: To automatically run self-healing operations when an alert is triggered, use [Azure Monitor action groups](/azure/azure-monitor/alerts/action-groups).
 You can define these operations by using a runbook, an Azure function, or a webhook.

-## Considerations

-Sometimes the efficiencies you gain from automation outweigh the management burden of developing your own solution if no off-the-shelf solutions fit your requirements.
-In these cases, be judicious in your development efforts.
-Narrowly focus on developing only what you need to cover gaps that you can't solve with off-the-shelf solutions, and minimize complexities like dependencies.

-Complex automation that requires a high degree of maintenance can be difficult for operations teams to manage and troubleshoot.
-Keep automated tasks tightly focused on only performing discrete jobs.
-Try to minimize dependencies on other tools or components.

-Be thoughtful about using manual processes.
-If you decide not to automate an operation, thoroughly document the manual process by creating a step-by-step checklist for operators.
-This practice reduces the chances of human error, like an operator mistakenly running the wrong process.
-This documentation also helps you design automation for that process in the future.

-When you use a hybrid manual and automated approach, you need to be especially careful.
-If a script runs most of a process but then defers to a human for a specific part or decision, it's important that you give the person the necessary context and information to make an informed decision.

 ## Example